 Media: Roberta Bell’s story featured in Truthout on 12/16/2016: A Desperate Hope for Clemency: Mothers in Federal Prison Pin Hopes on Obama

 We have researched Robert’s case and believe she is innocent of murder.
 Please read letter by Joanne Kehr below.

 It’s a daily struggle to count my days of incarceration and my codefendant’s days of freedom.
 My codefendant was granted a judgment of acquittal post-conviction and is at home.
 The judge felt as though I may be entitled to the same relief, but he didn’t have jurisdiction over me.
 He said I had to file in the Northern District of CA. Although I may be entitled to it, I have to fight for it, because I am in a prison in CA. My codefendant had the benefit of being housed in the 3rd Circuit jurisdiction.
 There are no female institutions in the 3rd Circuit so I would never be able to file there.
 I keep telling myself that it won’t be much longer.

-Roberta’s former employer – attorney Joanne Kehr has written an extensive letter to President Obama about Roberta’s tragic life and abuse she suffered at the hands of her relatives.
-Still, she was the most reliable, dependable and trustworthy employee Joanne claims she (and another attorney) had.
+Roberta’s former employer – attorney Joanne Kehr wrote an extensive letter to the President in 2016 about Roberta’s tragic life and abuse she suffered at the hands of her relatives.
+To this day, Joanne believes Roberta was the most reliable, dependable and trustworthy employee Joanne has ever had the pleasure of employing.
 Read Joannes-support-letter-for-roberta-bell and details about her up-bringing.

 Jun 2009 – May 2012 ACE Accounting Instructor (262 hours)

 2013 – Present FCI Dublin Education VT Business Aide/Clerk